seifferth/jotter/readme.md

       jotter yet, but will be added in the future.
 This citekey is currently mostly reserved for future use and thus simply ignored at the moment.

+## Known bugs

+- `jotter-bib` still uses some slightly flawed heuristics for locating metadata blocks in markdown files.
+Although I didn't test it, I would expect `jotter-bib` to produce faulty results (including broken bibtex syntax) if the string `\n\n---\n\n` is used as a horizontal rule anywhere in a markdown file.
+This bug should be automatically fixed once `jotter-bib` is rewritten in python.
+- The metedata extraction function (`survey`) from `jotter.py` doesn't account for code blocks or html comments.
+Metadata extraction could thus be broken by crafting (or inadvertently writing) code blocks or comments which contain content that looks like the beginning of a metadata block.